WARNING

 St. Varus and Prayer for Non-Orthodox

 Folks, I have taken the akathist and canon to St. Varus off of this blog.
 If you want a copy, please have your priest contact me.
-Have him remind me that I have that post in stored as a draft file 1-18-18. joannahigginbotham@runbox.com
+Have him remind me that I have that post stored as a draft file 1-18-18. joannahigginbotham@runbox.com

 The Life of the Holy Martyr Varus